royratcliffe/ProgressDataDirectConnect4R/README.md

 remotes::install_github("data-science-r/ProgressDataDirectConnect4R@develop")
 ```

+The install also pulls in rJava and RJDBC, the package’s direct and
-Once loaded, you can load the OpenEdge JDBC driver using
+indirect dependencies.
+Once loaded, you can load the OpenEdge JDBC
+driver using

 ``` r
 ProgressDataDirectConnect4R::OpenEdge()